It’s July, and the start of a new financial year for businesses operating in Australia.

 That is, to win and retain the respect of the public and clients.

 Foremost in the collective public-mind are the reported instances of poor advice by bank-backed financial planners, foreclosures on home loans and the seemingly injudicious call-in of commercial loans for otherwise viable small businesses.
+When you are too considering to get a loan, you should check now the latest post about What happens to bounce back loan if company goes bust.

 The pillars on which relationships with banks are founded are: